⇤ How is the Web Application Security Risk Vector Assessed?

 Any secure website should not automatically attempt to redirect users to insecure or unencrypted sites.
 Website owners should ensure that there are no redirects from secure pages (HTTPS) to insecure pages (HTTP).

 This assessment was deprecated on December 5, 2023.
-Old findings can still be viewed, but no new findings will be recorded.
+Old findings can still be viewed, but new findings are not recorded.

 A resource on the page failed to load due to a TLS error or uses a weak configuration.